slaibyh/CompProbSol/assignments/problem6.md

 1. Use your satellite script as a template for how to accept input from the user.
 1. Write a script that asks for the initial velocity and launch angle of a projectile and gives the horizontal distance traveled (aka the range) and the flight time of the projectile.
 Make sure to:

-(a)  Accept velocities in mph and m/s
+  1. Accept velocities in mph and m/s
-(b)  Check that the input is valid.
+  1. Check that the input is valid.
-(c)  Only accept launch angles between 0 and 90 degrees (d)  Graph the trajectory of the projectile.
+  1. Only accept launch angles between 0 and 90 degrees
+  1. Graph the trajectory of the projectile.
 Maybe try to use an animated line
 ## Check your program
 Does a 30 m/s projectile launched at 30^\circ travel 79.5 m in 3.05 s?